lisaalaz/agentcoma-benchmark/README.md

 ### Step 1: Download the data

-Download the AgentCoMa dev and test sets from [Hugging Face]() (requires entering your name, email and affiliation), and place both .csv files in the `data/` folder.
+Download the AgentCoMa dev and test sets from [Hugging Face](https://huggingface.co/datasets/LisaAlaz/AgentCoMa) (requires HF login + sharing email and username), and place both .csv files in the `data/` folder.

 ### Step 2: Clone repository and install required packages
 ```bash